roboteng/notes-backend/README.md

 #### POST

-Logs in an existing user
+Logs in an existing user, even if the user is already logged in

 ##### Request parameters